-After a comprehensive eye examination and evaluation of suitability for contact lens wear, the doctor can provide diagnostic lenses, lens care kits, individual instructions for wear and care and the necessary follow-up visits to ensure a proper fit and eye health.
+Contact lenses are medical devices that can be worn for cosmetic or therapeutic reasons.
+A prerequisite to contact lens fitting is a comprehensive eye examination including a thorough evaluation of the front of the eye where the contact lens rests.
+During a contact lens fitting, the doctor can provide diagnostic lenses, lens care kits, individual instructions for wear and care and the necessary follow-up visits to ensure a proper fit and good eye health.

 Made of flexible plastics that allow oxygen to pass through to the eyes.

 • Excellent vision

 • Can correct for all types of refractive errors and corneal shapes